Working during your studies

 Applying for a NiNo is free - you should not have to pay any money for this service.
-There are online agencies who will offer to arrange a NiNo for you - we do not recommend these agencies because we do not know that quality of the service they provide and because they will charge a fee for a service that should be free.
+There are online agencies who will offer to arrange a NiNo for you - we do not recommend these agencies because we do not know the quality of the service they provide and because they will charge a fee for a service that should be free.
 If you apply for a NiNo directly through the UK government website then you should not have to pay any money.

 Additional information about working in the UK during your studies is available from the UK Council for International Student Affairs (UKCISA).
 You can also contact the International Student Support team for further guidance, or book an online appointment with us via MyGateway.